ekhurtado/GCIS_MDE_engineering_platform/README.md

 # GCIS_MDE_methodology

-This repository contains the files developed in the paper "Microservice-based applications methodology".
+This repository contains the files developed in the paper "Enabling DevOps for Fog Applications in the Smart Manufacturing domain: a MDE-based Platform Engineering approach".

 ## Repository structure

 In this section the structure of this repository will be shown.
 The main folders are the following:

-- [IDE_platform](https://github.com/ekhurtado/GCIS_MDE_methodology/tree/main/IDE_platform): This folder includes all the files of the IDE platform that this work proposes.
-Precisely the Node-RED platform has been selected for this responsibility.
+- [NodeRED_based_platform](https://github.com/ekhurtado/GCIS_MDE_methodology/tree/main/NodeRED_based_platform): This folder includes all the files of the Node-RED-based platform that this work proposes.
 - [Components](https://github.com/ekhurtado/GCIS_MDE_methodology/tree/main/Components): In this folder all the files related to the components are stored.
 - [Orchestration platform](https://github.com/ekhurtado/GCIS_MDE_methodology/tree/main/Orchestration_platform): This folder stores the resources of the container orchestration platform for the delivery and operation of microservide-based applications.
 The platform selected in this project has been Kubernetes.
 - [Meta-models](https://github.com/ekhurtado/GCIS_MDE_methodology/tree/main/Meta_models): The meta-models proposed in this paper are presented in this folder.